This past Sunday I decided to make a small twist to my UG Madness deck.

 I added Molten-Tail Masticore because I wanted to try him out.

 I just really like the card for some reason.
 Its one of those cards I've always wanted to play with, and I wanted to give it a try.
+With these changes in mind, here are the rounds I played.

-Round one was against the guy that let me borrow his Natural Orders.
+Round 1: Round one was against the guy that let me borrow his Natural Orders.

-In game one, we started by just trading resources.
+He was playing Junk Depths In game one, we started by just trading resources.

 We Wastelanded a few lands and I Force of Will'd his Bob.
 Eventually, he drew stuff and things, and he got me after I did not play a whole lot.